pharmbio/robotlab/README.md

 # Robot REST-api
+The goal of this project is to provide a unified REST-api to all robots in the AROS system.
+The REST Api will wrap around various existing or non-existing vendor-specific api:s for communication.

-This project is built upon the python-flask-swagger REST API framework **connexion**, https://github.com/zalando/connexion
+It is built with the python-flask-swagger REST API framework **connexion**, https://github.com/zalando/connexion

 Define your api-endpoints and their mapping to the python functions in `swagger-washer.yml`